First-Year Seminar Course Offerings

 First-Year Seminar course offerings will be found under the 4 letter code of FSEM in the course listings.

-Students enrolling in the Bachelor of Arts/Bachelor of Science degree program are required to take one first-year seminar course as part of their general education requirements.
+Students enrolling in the Bachelor of Arts/Bachelor of Science degree program are required to take one first-year seminar course during their first semester at the University as part of their general education requirements.
 Students transferring to UMW with credits earned after the student had matriculated to another college or university (in other words, not through high school “dual enrollment” courses) do not have to meet the first year seminar requirement.
 Transfer students with fewer than 30 credits may take a first-year seminar course as an elective, if so desired.
+Students who do not complete the FSEM course in which they were registered during their first semester after matriculation must complete it during their second semester of enrollment.
+These students are eligible to replace their failing grade by enrolling in any other FSEM 100 course.
+However, HIST 201/202 is not considered equivalent to FSEM 100 for this repeat and replacement provision.

 Any course listed as FSEM 100 (First-Year Seminar) fulfills the first year seminar requirement, as does HIST 201, First-Year Seminar in European History, HIST 202, First-Year Seminar in American History, or HONR100, Honors First-year Seminar .
 (See the History and Honors sections of this Catalog.)